bbugyi200/cookie/README.md

 ### Template Variables and Statements
 While not as full-featured as the [jinja] template engine that [cookiecutter] uses, there are a few special variables and statements available.
 The syntax for these will be familiar if you have used [jinja] in the past.

-##### Mark Start Point for Editor
+##### Mark Start Point for Editing
 If the following statement is found in the template, vim will start with the cursor on that line (after removing the statement) and will start in INSERT mode:
 ```
 {% START HERE %}
 ```
+The above statement only works when vim is set as the default system editor.

 ##### Variable Substitution
 cookie also recognizes template variables of the form: